He didn't dream.

 Red XIII began down the hallway, and Cloud paced beside him, purposefully forfeiting a subtle lead to the beast.
 He was distracted by his thoughts.
 He scanned every open door they passed – empty offices.
 No signs of struggles.

 "A body," Red XIII said plainly.
 "Up ahead at the intersection."

 They rushed forward.
 The woman was in plain office clothes, a long grey skirt and a tie.
 She had been cut from the left shoulder down through the heart, but the wound was so thin that only the sudden waterfall stain of blood made it apparent.

 Cloud knelt by her and looked at her face for a while.
 The sounds of the others coming up at a dash pounded in his ears.

 He looked at the corner she was crumpled on – the wall had been gashed as well.

-Cloud saw a poster for a staff party stained with coffee.
-'I remember that.'
-He tried to map out where they were in the building.
-His mental compass aligned.
-'I know where we are,' he confirmed.
+Cloud saw a poster for a staff party stained with coffee – he'd seen it before.
+He tried to mentally map their position in the building.

 When the others arrived at the body, a silence fell over the intersection.

 "This is pretty bad…" Barret finally said.
 "So, where we goin' Cloud?"